mrled/keymap.click/docs/devnotes.md

 Things I might do, but that I haven't decided on yet

+### Allow referencing legends as `<kbd>` elements

+Goes hand in hand with "Nicer looking key references".

+Would be useful to be able to reference whatever the legend in the current legendMap for any key, especially keys that don't have good Unicode glyphs like layer or volume keys.

 ### Allow pulling in other keymaps

 Pull in keymaps and legend sets from other sources client-side.